breadthe/chasingcode.dev/source/_posts/2023-01-06-must-have-laravel-php-packages.md

 * [itsgoingd/clockwork](https://github.com/itsgoingd/clockwork) - PHP tools in your browser.
 Dev-only package.
 Unmaintained since 2024, may not be relevant anymore in 2026.

 ## My packages

+**Note** I haven't updated these in a long time so there's a good chance that they won't work with modern PHP.

 * [breadthe/php-simple-calendar](https://github.com/breadthe/php-simple-calendar) - Generate a 7 x 6 (42) or 7 x 5 (35) element array of the days of the month for any date in PHP.
 * [breadthe/laravel-silent-spam-filter](https://github.com/breadthe/laravel-silent-spam-filter) - Silently ignore messages submitted via contact forms in Laravel.